Wexford Bridge

-History of the bridge
+History

-Before the first bridge was built the nearest bridge crossing of the River Slaney was at Enniscorthy, some 20 km upstream, although a number of ferry crossings operated at various points.
+Before the first bridge was built the nearest bridge crossing of the River Slaney was at Enniscorthy, approximately 20 km upstream, although a number of ferry crossings operated at various points.

 Construction of the first bridge by Lemuel Cox, an American, started in June 1794 and was completed the following year.
 It was constructed in wood with a breadth of some 10 metres.
 In 1827 a portion of the bridge collapsed into the river and in 1866 the whole structure was demolished after a new bridge had been built.

 The first bridge became infamous as the setting for a massacre of nearly 100 local Loyalists by pikemen of the Society of United Irishmen during the Irish Rebellion of 1798.
 The victims were taken from custody to the bridge, speared by pikes and thrown into the river.
 As part of the recriminations after the rebellion had been put down, a number of rebel ringleaders were hanged on the bridge, beheaded and their corpses thrown into the river.

 The new bridge was constructed about a kilometre upstream at Carcur, where the river was much wider.
 By the 1950s, however, the new bridge was unable to support heavy motor traffic and was itself demolished in 1959.
 In the meantime a third bridge, the current bridge, was constructed by a Dutch firm on the site of the original first bridge and completed by 1959.
 Following corrosion problems, the superstructure of this bridge was replaced in 1997 by Ascon Ltd, using prefabricated units made in Italy.